Everyone Says I Love You: Plot

-Skylar and Holden are an upper-class Manhattan couple ("Just You, Just Me").
-Holden enlists DJ, Skylar's younger sister, to help him choose an expensive diamond engagement ring ("My Baby Just Cares for Me").
+Holden Spence and Skylar Dandridge are an upper-class Manhattan couple ("Just You, Just Me").
+Holden enlists Djuna "DJ" Berlin, Skylar's younger half-sister, to help him choose an expensive diamond engagement ring ("My Baby Just Cares for Me").
 Skylar wants a "take-charge" kind of guy ("I'm a Dreamer, Aren't We All").
 Holden's romantic gesture, at DJ's urging, backfires when Skylar swallows the ring he slipped into her parfait, resulting in a trip to the ER ("Makin' Whoopee").

 Bob and Steffi Dandridge, liberal Democratic lawyers ("Looking at You") who have a blended family from previous marriages, are aghast at having a Republican son, Scott, who wants criminals taken off the street and disapproves of Steffi's work rehabilitating felons.
-Steffi, who volunteers with the American Civil Liberties Union ("He was an abused child who made one mistake."), brings to the engagement party one of her causes, Charles, who scares guests with accounts of prison stabbings.
+Steffi, who volunteers with the American Civil Liberties Union, brings to the engagement party one of her causes, Charles Ferry ("He was an abused child who made one mistake."), who scares guests with accounts of prison stabbings.
 Initially alarmed by Charles's aggressive passes ("If I Had You"), Skylar eventually falls under his spell ("I've never been kissed by a sociopath before."), breaking up with Holden.

-Steffi and Bob are friendly with Steffi's neurotic ex-husband Joe, who lives in Paris, and has just broken up with his latest drug-using nymphomaniac girlfriend ("I'm through with Love").
-Steffi wants to fix Joe up with a more suitable woman, but Joe is still hung up on Steffi.
+Both Steffi and Bob are friendly with Steffi's neurotic ex-husband, Joe Berlin, who lives in Paris and has just broken up with his latest drug-using nymphomaniac girlfriend ("I'm Through with Love").
+Steffi unsuccessfully attempts to pair Joe up with a more suitable woman.

-On vacation with her father Joe in Venice, Italy, DJ and her friend, whose mother is a psychologist, listen through a hole in the wall on the clientele's therapy sessions.
-Von, an art historian, relates to the therapist that she is discontented with her husband, longing for romance and discussing her fantasies.
-DJ suggests Joe "run into" Von jogging and then coaches Joe on how to woo her by faking interest in art, music, travel, African daisies, and a hastily bought Parisian garret, and by setting up "coincidental" meetings at a museum and a concert.
-Convinced she has met the man of her dreams ("All My Life"), the unsuspecting Von leaves her husband for Joe.
+On vacation with her father in Venice, Italy, DJ and her friend, whose mother is a psychologist, listen through a hole in the wall on the clientele's therapy sessions.
+Von Sidell, an art historian, relates to the therapist that she is discontented with her husband, longing for romance and discussing her fantasies.
+DJ suggests her father "run into" Von jogging and coaches Joe on how to woo her by faking interest in art, music, travel, African daisies, and a hastily bought Parisian garret, and by setting up "coincidental" meetings at a museum and a concert.
+Convinced she has met the man of her dreams ("All My Life"), the unsuspecting Von leaves her husband Greg for Joe.